mikepando/mikepando.github.io/projects/project-4.md

 I wanted to create a good representation of Manhattan College, that would allow Snapchat users to express their school pride.

-*As a community filter, this had to be submitted and approved by Snapchat.*
-*This filter has been publicly available around the Manhattan College campus since 2016.*
+*This filter has been publicly available around the Manhattan College campus since 2016.
+As a community filter, this had to be submitted and approved by Snapchat.*